nigalanakis/Crystal_Math/README.md

 * "center_molecule": Set to True if it is required to move the reference molecule in the referece unit cell (recommended).
 * "add_full_component": Set to True to analyze the complete components in the asymmetric unit cell along with the fragments (This will account for the hydrogen atoms too).
 * "proposed_vectors_n_max": A positive integer number represpenting the maximum value for each component of a crystallographic vector from the set n_max (recommended value: 5).

+#### 3.4 Performing the data extracion

+The data extraction is performed by exectuting the "csd_data_extraction.py" script.
+If any of the parameters "get_refcode_families", "cluster_refcode_families", "get_unique_structures" is set to True, the code will first generate the respective *.json files mentioned in the previous section.
+The respective functions are found in the module "csd_operations".
+Once these tasks are completed, the code moves to extract data from the CSD using the "get_structure_data.py" function.